 At the governmental level, the highest body, the Union Peace Implementation Central Committee (UPICC), includes 11 members and is chaired by President Thein Sein himself.
 Its implementing organ, the Union Peace Implementation Working Committee (UPIWC) has 52 members - of which two are women - and is chaired by the Vice-President Sai Mauk Kham.
-At the parliamentary level, there are two different committees dealing with peace and ethnic affairs: the Pyithu Hluttaw (House of Nationalities).
+At the parliamentary level, there are two different committees dealing with peace and ethnic affairs: the Pyithu Hluttaw (House of the People) and the Amyothar Hluttaw (House of Nationalities).